EU, Ukraine hold talks on gas as tension with Moscow climbs

 In addition the European Union is working on increasing capacity to reverse the flow through some pipelines so that gas, including some imported from Russia, can be sent back eastward to Ukraine from EU countries.

-Oettinger has been trying for months to broker a deal with Slovakia to allow Ukraine to receive up to 8 billion cubic metres a year in a reverse flow of gas.
+Oettinger has been trying for months to broker a deal with Slovakia to allow Ukraine to receive up to 8 billion cubic meters a year in a reverse flow of gas.

 Ukraine, however, says progress on this has not been fast enough while Russia says it would be illegal.